 The screen is slightly smaller than the Ultrak, but it’s perfectly adequate for eyeballing your times while you’re on the move.
 It displays both your current split time and the cumulative time, so you can quickly see where you are in the race towards your goal.

-The Finis will automatically calculate your stride rate, which is a nice extra bit of info you can use to improve your runs even more.
+The Finis will automatically calculate your stride rate, which is a nice extra bit of info you can use to improve your form.
 It’s programmed for every 3rd stride, which gives a great average.

 This stopwatch is supremely user-friendly.
 It’s not bulky, and it also holds up well if it’s exposed to water.